cursorless-dev/cursorless/docs/contributing/test-case-recorder.md

 To clean up the formatting of all of the yaml test cases, run `yarn run compile && node ./out/scripts/transformRecordedTests/index.js`

-### Canonicalizing fixtures
+### Upgrading fixtures

-To normalize all the test fixtures by upgrading action names and reordering fields, run the command `yarn run compile && node ./out/scripts/transformRecordedTests/index.js canonicalize`
+To upgrade all the test fixtures to the latest command version, run the command `yarn run compile && node ./out/scripts/transformRecordedTests/index.js upgrade`.
+This command should be idempotent.

 ### Custom transformation